 |Required user permissions:

 |Associated record types||

-To set up an integration with GitHub, you need to be a product owner or marketing owner in Aha! for the product you wish to integrate.
+To set up an integration with GitHub, you need to be a workspace owner in Aha! for the workspace you wish to integrate.
 You will also need to have an GitHub account that has proper access to create/edit records in GitHub for the repository you plan to integrate with.